Home

 Private collection

-Provenance: • Moffett/Gauguin - Catalogue Raisonné Wildenstein No. 55
+Provenance: • Moffett/Gauguin - Catalogue Raisonné Wildenstein No. 55/Newspaper reports from 1882

 No. 29 - Un coin de Mur (Effet de nuit)